New to Canada hub

 Open work permit versus employer-specific work permit

 An open work permit can let you work for different employers if you meet the program conditions.
 An employer-specific permit ties you to a specific employer, job, or location.
-IEC Working Holiday is usually the category French newcomers call PVT.
+IEC Working Holiday is usually an open work permit, but you still need to read the permit conditions.

 • Working Holiday: usually open